amulya-belbase/street-fighter-game/README.md

 =================================================================

-After the game ends, you can press Esc button to restart the game OR Key N to start a new game.
+Whenever the game ends, you can press Esc button to restart the game OR Key N to start a new game.

 =================================================================